Peach Bars With Short Bread Crust

 Simple Ingredients

-Absolutely!
-I always make this recipe with frozen peaches—it’s too good to only make during peach season.
-Just be sure the peaches are fully thawed and well-drained before adding them to the filling to avoid excess moisture.
+Peaches: Fresh or frozen peaches work great.
+If using frozen, be sure the peaches are fully thawed and well-drained before adding them to the filling to avoid excess moisture.

 I don’t recommend using canned peach pie filling, as it can make the bars too sweet and runny.